 In 2007, a district wide third-party facility condition audit was performed, and through this audit, necessary HVAC equipment replacements were identified.
 This list was integrated into the 2010 bond project list.
 During the design phase of these projects, a more effective ventilation, and increased cooling capacity plan began to take shape.

 Before 2017, the District had 35 schools that had one of, or a combination of mechanical systems to provide ventilation and cooling to the building.
 There were 15 schools that had no mechanical cooling.
 However, certain parts of these schools had air conditioning.
 During the major renovations of 2012-2017, most of these deficiencies were addressed.

 A 2015 HVAC study then identified opportunities that would be funded by the 2016 Bond.
-Rocky Mountain High School (RMHS) was identified as a priority school for an HVAC system upgrade.
+Blevins Middle School (BMS) was identified as a priority school for an HVAC system upgrade.
 To address the current needs of the District, and to consider future growth, it is necessary to provide upgraded HVAC/automation systems to keep the learning environment as productive as possible and achieve a higher level of comfort for the students and staff.

 The selected vendor is expected to provide a full range of project management, architectural, and engineering services as part of a design team assembled with the intent of providing high level professional services to the District.
-The scope of services required for the Rocky Mountain High School HVAC/Automation Project are described below.
+The scope of services required for the Blevins Middle School HVAC Equipment Replacement Project are described below.

-The selected vendor shall provide complete architectural design services for a multi-phase, multi-year renovation, starting in the Summer of 2020, for the District's HVAC/Automation project listed above.
+The selected vendor shall provide complete professional design services for the District's HVAC project, while coordinating with a parallel controls replacement project to ensure that the new equipment/systems are compatible with the new controls package.
+The expected construction phase starting date is June 1, 2021.
 It is expected to assemble a team for design services to include, but not limited to; Architectural Services, Structural, and MEP Engineering, scheduling and staging of all design services, construction overview and project close-out.
-While services may be scheduled in stages, this solicitation is for the selection of all architectural services necessary for the entire project.
-The vendor Project team will work closely with the District's Operations Department and other select stake holders.
+While services may need to be scheduled in stages, this solicitation is for the selection of all design services necessary for the entire project.
+The vendor's project team will work closely with the District's Operations Department and other select stake holders.